ionic-team/stencil/STYLE_GUIDE.md

 │   ├── card-title.scss
 ```

-Or tabs, where all of them live in the same folder:
+Or tabs, where all them live in the same folder:

 ```
 ├── tabs